natiginfo/algo-and-data/src/content/part1.md

 <Note>One way to do this, is to calculate from 1 to a and 1 to b separately, and substract them.</Note>

-<Note>Do not go through all the numbers, it is very inefficient.
+<Note>Do not go through all the numbers, it is very inefficient and will time out.
 Try to find a mathematical pattern!</Note>

 </Exercise>